Abhijeetbyte/Python-Script-to-Application/README.md

 **Congratulations ! 🤩
 You successfully created your standalone application.**</br>

-* However if you want your application as setup.exe, then windows installer will extract the installation resources from itself and manage their installation directly then go with the below steps.
+* However if you want your application as setup.exe, windows installer will extract the installation resources from itself and manage their installation directly then, go with the below steps.